mhuzaifi0604/Recovery/README.md

-# Recovery-
+# Recovery
-An automated python tool to detect underlying file system of a partition and recovering deleted files from it based on the path entered as user input.
+An automated python script to detect underlying file system of a partition and recovering deleted files from it based on the path entered as user input.